-This kiosk will serve a variety of crepes, including both sweet and savory options.
-Wine, beer, hard alcohol soda, frappes, and hot cocoa will also be available.
-Menu items will include:
+This kiosk serves a variety of crepes, including both sweet and savory options.
+Wine, beer, hard alcohol soda, frappes, and hot cocoa are also be available.
+Menu items include:

 The restaurant features a range of burgers, all served on freshly baked buns: